MerginMaps/media-sync/README.md

 ### Quick start

 Not sure where to start?
-Check out our [quick start](docs/quick_start.md) guide to set up sync from a new Mergin project to your MinIO/S3 bucket.
+Check out our [quick start](docs/quick_start.md) guide to set up sync from a new Mergin Maps project to your MinIO/S3 bucket.

 <div><img align="left" width="45" height="45" src="https://raw.githubusercontent.com/MerginMaps/docs/main/src/.vuepress/public/slack.svg"><a href="https://merginmaps.com/community/join">Join our community chat</a><br/>and ask questions!</div><br />